hungvt13/escape-game/README.md

 After finish you can find the build bundle in `build` folder

 To start it locally:

- `npm install serve -g` <--- dp this one time only, after that no need to install again then `serve -s build`
+ `npm install serve -g` <--- do this one time only, after that no need to install again

+then `serve -s build`

 ## Available Scripts